 I had a cabin in the Catskills one autumn weekend.
 The sun was low, and the leaves were brilliant but there was that touch of bittersweet melancholy in the air that comes with autumn.
 I met a young woman named Natalie, serving beer at a Halloween festival, who was nostalgically beautiful.
 She was cute as a Pumpkin, so I had to tell her so.
 I am getting into that habit lately of trying to be spontaneously and positively honest without being creepy.
 It’s a fine line and once you cross it there is no going back.
 What else do I have to lose at this age.
-She had long auburn hair with sparkly green eyes, freckles galore and a slim but sturdy carriage but she looked at me skeptically a fist.
+She had long auburn hair with sparkly green eyes, freckles galore, a slim but sturdy carriage and she looked at me skeptically a fist.
 But she ultimately took it well and thanked me graciously for the compliment, chatting me up for a short while.
-Sometimes strangers can be more honest and interesting, for a while at least.
+Sometimes strangers can be more honest and interesting, open and receptive, for a while at least.
+For a minute, I was not irrelevant or invisible.

 She told me she was a student at Oneonta and was headed back